Mohak91/RNAseq_NCBS_workshop_2019/README.md

 # RNAseq_NCBS_workshop_2019

-Welcome to the RNAseq workshop 2019
+Welcome to the RNAseq analysis workshop 2019.